on2-dev/share-api-polyfill/README.md

 .catch( error => console.log('Oh noh!
 You couldn\'t share it! :\'(\n', error));
 ```

-> You can pass the hashtags as a single (comma separated) string, or as an array.
+> You can pass the hashtags as a single (comma-separated) string or as an array.

-### Multi language
+### Multi-language

-It will try and use the supported languages based on user's `browser language` configuration.
+It will try and use the supported languages based on the user's `browser language` configuration.
-If the language is not found, it will uses a fallback (default english).
+If the language is not found, it will use a fallback (default English).

 Currently supported languages: